oarepo/oarepo-tools/README.md

 ## Installation

-Add `oarepo-tools` to 'dev' dependencies section of your setup.cfg (or similar)
+Add `oarepo-tools` to 'dev' dependencies section of your setup.cfg

 ## Usage